CICCIOSGAMINO/arduino_TRE/bridge/README.md

         });
     });

-**We've tested the ArduinoTRE serial port with different baud rate, but we've noticed that the best value to avoid problems is 115200 bits/sec ! **
+**We've tested the ArduinoTRE serial port with different baud rate, but we've noticed that the best value to avoid problems is 115200 bits/sec !
+And yes of course consider no error control algoritms are active in all those case you are going to read the bits direct from the serial port ! **

 ### Use the Bridge